cadeyrn/newtaboverride/README.md

 ## Compatibility

-The extension requires at least Firefox 56.
+The extension requires at least Firefox 57.
 Because the extension makes use of modern web technologies and the latest WebExtension APIs, support for older versions of Firefox is not possible for technical reasons.

-Some features are only available on Firefox 57 and higher.

 ## Download